voBits/backend-replacement/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](https://github.com/voBits/tokenbase/issues)

-This repository hosts the source code of ForkDelta backend.
+This repository hosts the source code of voBits backend.
 The backend provides off-chain orderbook functionality and an API to get a filtered view of Ethereum blockchain events on an [EtherDelta-like contract](https://www.reddit.com/r/EtherDelta/comments/6kdiyl/smart_contract_overview/).

 Best way to learn about a system is to read the source code.
 Start with a look at [docker-compose.yml](docker-compose.yml).

 ## API

-For information and documentation on ForkDelta's API, look here: https://github.com/voBits/backend-replacement/tree/master/docs/api
+For information and documentation on voBits API, look here: https://github.com/voBits/backend-replacement/tree/master/docs/api

 ## Developing